automoto/big-five-data/README.md

 **sex:** Biological sex of the person.
 1=male, 2=female

-Rest of the columns are their average scores from 0 to 1 for each of their big five personality traits:
+Rest of the columns are their scores from 0 to 1 for each of their big five personality traits:

 - Agreeableness
 - Extraversion